ckknight/escort/Readme.md

     Logically divide segments of your app into different route submounts.

+  * Case-agnostic but aware

+    Although domains are case-insensitive, URLs are not. `/foo` is a different URL from `/FOO` and from `/Foo`, and your SEO (Search Engine Optimization) can be hurt by having all three serve the same content (assuming they're referenced from other pages).
+Also, having your expected url (e.g. `/foo`) work but the other casings not work can be confusing for users in certain cases.

+    Escort takes the approach of allowing all three URLs to work, but if it is not exactly case equivalent to the expected route, then a 301 Moved Permanently will redirect to the correct one.
+This means that if someone visits `/FOO`, they are immediately redirected to `/foo`.
+Since it is a 301, any SEO rankings should also update.

   * Performance concerns

     Routing tends to be hit every request, since any caching that occurs typically starts inside one's route callback.